mikebarkmin/ulauncher-snippets/README.md

 ## Usage

-For your snippets to be loaded place .j2 files in your snippets directory.
+For your snippets to be loaded place j2-files in your snippets directory.
 You can configure the directory in the extension settings.
 Type `snip` in Ulauncher and select the snippet you want to use.

 ## Snippets